pminasandra/tracktorlive/Cassettes.md

 Here below we provide an example to record the video only when the individual tracked is in the right half of the setup.
 This means that we start recording when the individual crosses the right edge of our region of interest.
+First, we need to define a ROI with a cassette, for instance:

 ```
 # Define right edge of the ROI (pixel):